Bill Cullen: TV career

 Cullen's first television game show was the TV version of Winner Take All, which premiered on NBC in 1952.
 In 1953, Cullen had The Bill Cullen Show, a weekly morning variety program on CBS.
 He hosted Bank on the Stars in 1954.
 From 1954 to 1955, he hosted NBC's Place the Face, a program in which celebrities identified people from their past; he simultaneously hosted CBS's Name That Tune.
 From 1956 to 1965, he hosted the initial daytime and primetime versions of The Price Is Right, another Goodson-Todman production.
 He was also a panelist on I've Got a Secret from 1952 to 1967, and To Tell the Truth from 1969 to 1978, where he also guest-hosted on occasion.
 After relocating to Southern California, Cullen guest-hosted Password Plus for four weeks in April 1980 while original host Allen Ludden was being treated for stomach cancer.

-Cullen was initially in the running to host the 1972 revival of The Price Is Right, but the physical demands of the new format were deemed too strenuous for him.
+Cullen was initially in the running to host the 1972 revival of The Price Is Right, but he ultimately chose to stay in New York.
 Consequently, when CBS picked up the daytime version, Bob Barker was selected to host the daytime version while Dennis James (who sold the pilot with Mark Goodson) hosted the syndicated nighttime version.
 Barker remained the show's daytime host until his retirement in 2007.
 Occasional references to Cullen have been made by current The Price Is Right host Drew Carey.

 Other game shows Cullen hosted included Eye Guess in the 1960s; Three on a Match, Blankety Blanks, The Love Experts, How Do You Like Your Eggs?
 (QUBE cable interactive program) and the syndicated version of The $25,000 Pyramid in the 1970s; and later in his career Chain Reaction, Blockbusters, Child's Play, Hot Potato and The Joker's Wild (his final hosting job from 1984 to 1986, following the death of Jack Barry).

 In a 1984 TV Guide article, Cullen commented on the ease with which he seemed to land his hosting jobs:

 "This is how it happens every time," says Cullen.
 "A known packager comes up with the idea for a new show.
 The network says, do a run-through.
 They do.
 The network likes it, and they say, we'll give you a pilot.
 Then the network says, Who are we going to get to host it?

 Packager: Who do you have in mind?

 Network: Let's go with someone new.